riboflavin/test-framer-sync/compare/bluedot-vs-fathom.md

 ---
 type: comparison
-title: Bluedot vs Fathom – Feature and product comparison
+title: Bluedot vs Fathom for meeting automation
 description: A detailed comparison of Bluedot and Fathom AI meeting automation tools, evaluating their transcription capabilities, action item tracking, meeting summaries, and more.
 ---

-# Bluedot vs Fathom – Feature and product comparison
+# Bluedot vs Fathom for meeting automation

 Here's what you should look for in an AI meeting automation tool:
 * Transcripts that create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.